Ephil012/A_Star_Search/README.md

     return sum

 # Generates a new node for the 11 puzzle problem
+# Takes:
+#   state: 2d list of strings for the puzzle
+#   final_puzzle: 2d list of strings for the goal puzzle
+#   i: int y coordinate of the current item
+#   j: int x coordinate of the current item
+#   swap_i: int y coordinate of the item to swap with
+#   swap_j: int x coordinate of the item to swap with
+#   action: string for the action taken
+# Returns:
+#   int representing if the node was added or not (1 if added, 0 if not)
 def generate_node(state, final_puzzle, i, j, swap_i, swap_j, action):
      # Copy state
     new_state = copy.deepcopy(state)